 The academic progress of exited students will be formally monitored for four full academic years after their exit.
 The EL Teachers will notify the RFEP student's teacher of their monitoring status.
 Each quarter for the duration of the four year time period, the EL teachers will collect data on the academic performance of each monitored student.
-The information will be documented in the student's records on the form provided by KDE.
+The information will be documented in the student records using information from a Kentucky Department of Education form.
 If monitoring shows that the student is struggling in academic performance and/or English language skills, the EL teachers will meet with school staff to discuss appropriate assistance and make recommendations for the student.
-It is possible that, during the four year monitoring period, the student's struggles will warrant re-testing the student in English language proficiency, and if the results warrant it, readmission into the district's EL program.
-In such cases, the EL teacher will document strong justification for the readmission to the EL program.
+Those recommendations may include retesting English Language proficiency and readmission into the district's EL program.
+In such cases, the EL teacher will document strong justification for the re-admission to the EL program.